Cercanías Bilbao: Santurtzi station (C-1)

 The new Santurtzi station was built close to the old one by Bilbao Ria 2000 and inaugurated on July 10, 2003.
 The space that the old station occupied is used now as a parking lot, but will be renewed to extend the nearby park.

 Miribilla station (C-3)

-This station was opened on December 16, 2008 and links the newly developed neighbourhoods with central Bilbao.
+This station was opened on December 16, 2008, and links the newly developed neighbourhoods with central Bilbao.
 This is Spain's deepest underground station, the access to the platforms is provided by high capacity elevators.

 La Calzada station (C-4)

 This station opened in 2009 and it extended the C4 line one more station, while still staying in the town of Balmaseda.
 This gave railway access to the newly urbanized area as well as to sports centre users.

+Mimetiz station (C-5)

+This station opened in 2013, substituting the dismantled nearby Otxaran station.

 Amurrio Iparralde station (C-3)

 Works have started in the new Iparralde station, in the town of Amurrio.

 Barakaldo station (C-1/C-2)

 This station will be renewed, 200 m of tracks will be covered, improving the newly developed neighbourhoods of Barakaldo.